eralpship/web-dev-workshop/docs/error-handling-caching.md

 }
 ```

-And then call these functions from `useWeatherConditions`
+Then, call these functions from `useWeatherConditions`:

 **src/hooks/useWeatherConditions.ts**